TSEC-GEEKS/tsecgeeks.in/_posts/_2022-4-29-How-to-get-paid-coursera-course-for-free.md

 ---
 posted by,
-Sarah Khan _in colabration with Anas Khan._
+Sarah Khan _co authoered by Anas Khan._

  Connect with the geeks on
  [WhatsApp Group](https://chat.whatsapp.com/K3NrW5tPwrsHhfbdYstjLl)